Audorion/SpeechRecognition/README.md

 # SpeechRecognition
-Study project for test SpeechRecognition framework.
+Study project for SpeechRecognition framework test.
+I use some noisy speech from https://freesound.org/.